dachcom-digital/pimcore-toolbox/docs/10_CustomBricks.md

 }
 ```

 That's it.
-Sometimes you need to clear you cache, if the Brick won't show up.
+Sometimes you need to clear your cache, if the Brick won't show up.